18F/handbook/docs/how-we-work/tools/harvest.md

 **Time:**

-* 8 hours if it’s a full day
+* 8 hours if it's a full day
-* 4 hours if it’s a half day
+* 4 hours if it's a half day
 * anything under 4 hours should not be recorded

 ![Harvest screenshot 11](../../../images/harvest11.png)

 ## Harvest Phone App

-If you are often “on-the-go” consider downloading the Harvest App.
+If you are often "on-the-go" consider downloading the Harvest App.

 This is also great for (and almost required) for any onsite trips you take.
-It makes entering time easy, but also it’s makes entering your expenses a snap.
+It makes entering time easy, but also it's makes entering your expenses a snap.
 You can take a photo of your receipt right from the Harvest App - no more worries about losing that receipt or having to enter them all after your trip.

 * <https://www.getharvest.com/android>
 * <https://www.getharvest.com/iphone>